Up in smoke: Cannabis-growing renters set million dollar rental on fire

 The tenants will, however, have to fork out another $22,000 to cover unpaid rent and other minor expenses incurred by the property owner.

-Tenant Hiep Tuan Luu pleaded innocent to the drug operations, telling the tribunal hearing he didn't know the home was being used to grow cannabis because he hadn't been living there.
+Tenant Hiep Tuan Luu told the tribunal hearing he didn't know the home was being used to grow cannabis because he hadn't been living there.

 Instead, he had been illegally sub-letting it to a friend.